 Hints and kinks for the first-time visitor to the Dayton Hamvention®.
-Updated for 2014.
-Visit the event Web page for the most up to date details including forum schedules, locations, exam information, lists and maps of exhibitors, ordering tickets online, etc.
+Visit the event Web page for the most up to date information including forum schedules, locations, exam information, lists and maps of exhibitors, ordering tickets online, etc. Updated for 2014.

 The Dayton Hamvention® is the largest and most influential annual gathering of amateur radio enthusiasts in the world.
 It's been around since 1952 and for much of that time the event has taken place at the Hara Arena, a large multi-purpose facility just outside the city limits of Dayton, Ohio.
 It's a three-day event that takes place in the month of May that fills the hotels and campgrounds in the surrounding area to overflowing.